dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/design-test-and-document-restful-apis-using-raml-in-dotnet.md

 protocols: [ HTTP, HTTPS ]</code></pre>

 *Sidenote:
-I will not go through every single line of the spec, but try to provide enough context so that you can easily follow the examples.*
+I will not go through every single line of the sample code, but provide enough context so that it should be easy to follow.*

 At the top of the document I specified the RAML version, followed by the title of the API, the API version and the basic URI with a version placeholder.
-This will allow me to introduce breaking changes in the future.
+This allows me to introduce breaking changes in the future.
 The API shall also be called from both protocols, HTTP and HTTPS.

 Next I define a single endpoint to set and get status information for a given parcel ID: